sdondley/ClimateChangeChat/perl.md

                         * so I'll just stick with "it sucks"
     * for snippets
         * again, totally optional to install a snippets plugin
+        * help you automatically write code from templates
-        * I know litte about snippets, never really used them much
+        * I know litte about snippets, never used them much
             * too lazy to learn how to use them
         * the kids seem to go fuckign nuts about them
         * I kind of like to type shit out